 I tested the MiFi 8800L throughout the San Francisco Bay Area and was happy with its performance.
 Verizon has good cell coverage in the area, and I was able to get good reception — and therefore fast Internet speed — without using external antennas.

 On average, I got about 40Mbps, but there were locations I got up to 120Mbps.
 The slowest speed I got was around 15Mbps.
-Generally, I could stream movies to three devices at a time while using a fourth for other tasks without any problem at all.
+Generally, I could stream movies to three devices simultaneously while using a fourth for other tasks without any problem.

 As for Wi-Fi, I was able to use it up to 100 feet away in open space.
 In a house with walls, however, the range now maxed at around 50 feet.
-While this was shorter than a regular router’s, for a mobile hotspot, it’s among the best.
+While this was shorter than a regular router’s, it’s among the best for a mobile hotspot.